Hospitality and Tourism

 - Home Office guidance for EU, EEA and Swiss frontier workers who want to continue working in the UK

-Trade under EU rules will continue as normal until the transition period ends.
-A new trade agreement will lay down the final conditions for mobility and UK-EU trade in goods and services.
+The EU–UK Trade and Cooperation Agreement lays down the final conditions for mobility and UK-EU trade in goods and services.